sasohan0/sasohan0/README.md

 </div>

 ---
-### "Need to know which tools to use?
-Check out my curated list: Awesome AI Automation Resources. [https://github.com/sasohan0/awesome-ai-automation-resources] "
+"Need to know which tools to use?
+Check out my curated list: Awesome AI Automation Resources[https://github.com/sasohan0/awesome-ai-automation-resources] "

 ### 📬 Latest from the Newsletter
 I write daily about **building authentic AI agents** and navigating the automation market.